 Assembly Bill 358 aims to enhance the reporting and oversight of disturbances to burial sites in Wisconsin.
 The bill clarifies that lawful maintenance activities are not considered prohibited disturbances and mandates that individuals who suspect a disturbance within a cemetery must report it to local law enforcement as soon as possible.
 Each sheriff and police department is required to prepare a report for any disturbance or potential disturbance and send copies to both the Burial Sites Preservation Board and the Cemetery Board.
 Additionally, the Department of Safety and Professional Services will create a standardized reporting form for these incidents.

-The bill also introduces new legal definitions and requirements, including the creation of a definition for "cemetery" and the establishment of reporting protocols for law enforcement agencies.
-Specifically, it requires the Cemetery Board to review disturbance reports annually and publish them on its website, ensuring transparency and accountability in the preservation of burial sites.
-The amendments to existing statutes and the creation of new sections aim to strengthen the protection of burial sites and ensure that any disturbances are properly documented and addressed.
+The bill also introduces new legal definitions and requirements, including the creation of a definition for "cemetery" and the establishment of reporting protocols for local law enforcement.
+Specifically, it amends existing statutes to ensure that disturbances are documented and reviewed annually by the Cemetery Board, which will publish these reports on its website and submit a summary to the Department of Safety and Professional Services.
+This legislative effort aims to strengthen the protection of burial sites and ensure accountability in the event of disturbances.

 Statutes affected: Bill Text: 157.70(2r), 157.70